Copyright © by ATLAS.ti Scientific Software Development GmbH, Berlin. All rights reserved.

 If you have multiple memos that contain input for a particular section in the research report, you may want to create a memo group for those.

-You find more information on working with memos here: Memos and Comments in the main manual.
+You find more information on working with memos here: Memos and Comments.

 Groups are listed in the side panels of the document, code, memo and network manager.